gjr80/weewx-stackedwindrose/readme.txt

     $ sudo /etc/init.d/weewx stop
     $ sudo /etc/init.d/weewx start

-8)  This will result in the Stacked Windrose Image Generator for weewx image file being generated during each report generation cycle.
+8)  This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation
+output:

+    Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1
+                    images for StackedWindRose in 0.01 seconds

 Uninstallation Instructions